segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 14. Select **Container**.
 Give your container a name, and select the **Private** level of public access.
 Click **Create**.

 > warning " "
-> Before continuing, note the Location, Storage account name, and the Azure storage container name: you'll need these variables when configuring the Azure Data Lakes destination in the Segment app.
+> Before continuing, note the Location, Storage account name, and the Azure storage container name: you'll need this information when configuring the Azure Data Lakes destination in the Segment app.

 ### Step 2 - Set up Key Vault